Normal Subgroups of Profinite Groups of Non-negative Deficiency: Profinite groups of positive deficiency

 Let $G$ be a profinite group.
 Denote by $a_n(G)$ the number of open subgroups of $G$ of index $n$.
 If $G$ is finitely generated then $a_n(G)$ is finite for all $n$.
 We say that a group $G$ is of {\bf subexponential} subgroup growth if $\limsup_{n\to \infty} a_n(G)^{1/n}=1$.
 The following characterization of pro-$p$ groups of subexponential subgroup growth is given by Lackenby. \begin{prop}(\cite[Theorem 1.7]{Lac}) Let $G$ be a finitely generated pro-$p$ group.
 Then $G$ is of subexponential subgroup growth if and only if \end{prop} For example, since $p$-adic analytic profinite groups have finite rank, they are of subexponential subgroup growth (in fact, they are of polynomial subgroup growth).

+\begin{lemma} Let $G$ be a finitely generated pro-$p$ group of subexponential subgroup growth and $N$ a normal subgroup of $G$ such that $G/N$ is virtually cyclic.
+Then $N$ is finitely generated. \end{lemma} \begin{proof} Without loss of generality we may assume that $G/N$ is cyclic.
+If $N$ is not finitely generated, then $N/\Phi(N)$ is an infinite finitely generated $\F_p[[G/N]]$-module.
+Since $\F_p[[G/N]]$ is isomorphic to the ring of power series over $\F_p$, the $\F_p[[G/N]]$-module $N/\Phi(N)$ is a direct sum of cyclic modules.
+Hence there exists a normal subgroup $M$ of $G$ such that $\Phi(N)\le M<N$ and $N/M\cong \F_p[[G/N]]$ as $\F_p[[G/N]]$ modules.
+Therefore $G/M$ is isomorphic to the pro-$p$ wreath product $C_p\hat \wr \Z_p$, i.e. to the inverse limit of wreath products $C_p\wr \Z/p^n\Z$.
+But the last group is of exponential subgroup growth, whence $G$ is of exponential subgroup growth, a contradiction. \end{proof}

 We believe that the following conjecture holds. \begin{conjecture} Let $G$ be a finitely generated pro-$p$ group of subexponential subgroup growth with $\ochi_2(G,\F_p)=0$.
 Then $G$ is $\Z_p$ or $\Z_p\rtimes \Z_p$. \end{conjecture} We can prove the following result. \begin{theorem} Let $G$ be a finitely generated pro-$p$ group of subexponential subgroup growth.
-If $\ochi_2(G,\F_p)=0$, then $G$ is free pro-$p$ by cyclic and all finitely generated subgroups of infinite index are free pro-$p$ groups. \end{theorem} \begin{proof} Since $G$ is a pro-$p$ group $\df_p(G)=\ochi_2(G,\F_p)+1=1$.
+If $\ochi_2(G,\F_p)=0$, then $G$ is (finitely generated free pro-$p$) by cyclic and all finitely generated subgroups of infinite index are free pro-$p$ groups. \end{theorem} \begin{proof} Since $G$ is a pro-$p$ group $\df_p(G)=\ochi_2(G,\F_p)+1=1$.
 Hence there exists a map of $G$ onto $\Z_p$.
 Let $N$ be the kernel of this map.
-If $N$ is infinitely generated, then $G/\Phi(N)$ maps onto $C_p\wr \Z_p$.
-But the last group has exponential subgroup growth.
-Hence $N$ should be finitely generated.
-Applying Corollary \ref{def1prop}, we obtain that $N$ is a free pro-$p$ group.
+By Lemma \ref{wrarg}, $N$ is finitely generated.
+Applying Corollary \ref{def1prop}, we obtain that $N$ is a finitely generated free pro-$p$ group.
 In particular $\cd (G)=2$ and $\ochi_2(U,\F_p)=0$ for all open subgroups.

 \

 {\it Claim} Let $V$ be an open subgroup of $G$ and $U$ an open normal subgroup of $V$.
 Assume that the image of $H_2(U,\F_p)$ in $H_2(V,\F_p)$ is not trivial.
 Then $\ochi_1(U,\F_p)\ge \ochi_1(V,\F_p)-1+[V:U]$.